EPT8TPE/PlayTime/README.md

 # PlayTime
-A pocketmine plugin that informs players of how much they have played on the server using a command.
+A pocketmine plugin that displays the time since a player first joined the server via command.

 # Features
-/playtime - Sends a message to player with how much time they've spent on the server including, minutes, hours and days (Minecraft time).
+/playtime - Sends a message to player whichdisplays the time since a player first joined the server via a command(In-game time).

 # Permissions
 playtime.command: